Kindergarten Enrollment & Readiness

 Do you know a child who will be five years old on or before August 31?
 Maybe it's your neighbor, family friend or even your own child.
 Spread the word... now is the time to register for kindergarten.

-Kindergarten registration for the 2019-20 school year began on January 22.
+Kindergarten registration for the 2019-20 school year is now open!

 How to Enroll

 Early registration is important!
 To begin the kindergarten enrollment process in July and early August, please visit our Central Office, 15675 Ambaum Blvd SW, Burien to pick-up and submit registration paperwork.